 We define "Adjusted EBITDA" as EBITDA less (i) customer acquisition costs incurred in the current period, plus or minus (ii) net (loss) gain on derivative instruments, and (iii) net current period cash settlements on derivative instruments, plus (iv) non-cash compensation expense, and (v) other non-cash and non-recurring operating items.
 EBITDA is defined as net income (loss) before the provision for income taxes, interest expense and depreciation and amortization.
 This conforms to the calculation of Adjusted EBITDA in our Senior Credit Facility.
 We deduct all current period customer acquisition costs (representing spending for organic customer acquisitions) in the Adjusted EBITDA calculation because such costs reflect a cash outlay in the period in which they are incurred, even though we capitalize and amortize such costs over two years.
 We do not deduct the cost of customer acquisitions through acquisitions of businesses or portfolios of customers in calculating Adjusted EBITDA.
 We deduct our net gains (losses) on derivative instruments, excluding current period cash settlements, from the Adjusted EBITDA calculation in order to remove the non-cash impact of net gains and losses on these instruments.
 We also deduct non-cash compensation expense that results from the issuance of restricted stock units under our long-term incentive plan due to the non-cash nature of the expense.
 We adjust from time to time other non-cash or unusual and/or infrequent charges due to either their non-cash nature or their infrequency.
 We have historically included the financial impact of weather variability in the calculation of Adjusted EBITDA.
 We will continue this historical approach, but during the current quarter we incurred a net pre-tax financial loss of \$64.9 million due to winter storm Uri, as described above.
 This loss was incurred because of uncharacteristic extended sub-freezing temperatures across Texas combined with the impact of the pricing caps ordered by ERCOT.
 We believe this event is unusual, infrequent, and non-recurring in nature.
-Our lenders under the Company's Senior Credit Facility have allowed \$60.0 million of the \$64.9 million pretax storm loss to be added back as a non-recurring item in the calculation of Adjusted EBITDA for the Company's March 31, 2021 Debt Covenant Calculations.
-As our Senior Credit Facility is considered a material agreement and Adjusted EBITDA is a key component of our material covenants, we consider our covenant compliance to be material to the understanding of the Company's financial condition and/or liquidity.
+Our lenders under our Senior Credit Facility allowed \$60.0 million of the \$64.9 million pre-tax storm loss incurred in the first quarter of 2021 to be added back as a non-recurring item in the calculation of Adjusted EBITDA for our Debt Covenant Calculations.
+As our Senior Credit Facility is considered a material agreement and Adjusted EBITDA is a key component of our material covenants, we consider our covenant compliance to be material to the understanding of our financial condition and/or liquidity.
+We will present any credits received related to the storm exceeding \$4.9 million as a reduction of the related \$60.0 million non-recurring add back to Adjusted EBITDA for consistent presentation.